MimirHQ/battleshipdocs/api.md

 To see common programming tasks in Battleship, [view the playbook.](playbook.md)

-## Ship Class

-### Setting Base Properties
+## Setting Base Properties

 Modify the base properties of your ship.
 You have a total of 10 points to distribute amongst the four properties.

-* Hull: number of hits it can withstand before being destroyed.
+* Hull: number of hits the ship can withstand before being destroyed.
-* Firepower: number of shots it can fire on a turn.
+* Firepower: number of shots the ship can fire on a turn.
-* Speed: number of spaces it can move on a turn.
+* Speed: number of spaces the ship can move on a turn.
-* Range: number of spaces in any direction it can see or fire.
+* Range: number of spaces the ship can fire, in any direction.

-### Implementing Turn Strategy

-Program your ship’s strategy by filling in the `doTurn()` method.
-This method also takes in the game arena as an argument.
-On each turn, a ship can:

-#### Observe

-* Can look at other ships within X squares of your ship, where X is the ship’s range value.
-* If a ship is in range, you can check its x and y coordinates as well as all of its properties.

-#### Move

-* Can move up to X spaces, where X is the ship’s speed value.
-* Must choose a direction to move in: North, East, South, or West.

-#### Fire

-* Can fire up to X times, where X is the ship’s firepower value.
-* Must give the x and y coordinates of the square to fire at.

 ### Initialization Methods